 A very severe skin reaction that causes skin tissue to die (necrosis) and detach.
 Starting with symptoms such as fever, chills, generalized aches and fatigue followed by a rash and blisters (it may include erosions), SJS is most commonly drug-induced.

-A large number of drugs have been implicated as a cause of SJS, most common are penicillins, tetracyclines, sulphonamides and NSAID’s (non-steroidal anti-inflammatory drugs).
-The main drugs implicated in causing Steven-Johnson syndrome are anti-biotics, anti-fungals, anti-epileptics and NSAID’s (11).
+A large number of drugs have been implicated as a cause of SJS, most common are penicillin, tetracyclines, sulphonamides and NSAID’s (non-steroidal anti-inflammatory drugs).
+The main drugs implicated in causing Steven-Johnson syndrome are antibiotics, anti-fungal, anti-epileptics and NSAID’s (11).

 Ask you can see, chemotherapy has severe effects on the skin of parents and these skin conditions can affect both children and adult undergoing chemotherapy treatments.
 Many of these skin conditions can be present even without the presence of other illness or chemotherapy but are everyday experiences during chemotherapy.